-The Drug Abuse Warning Network, also known as DAWN, witnessed a 650% spike in emergency room visits that were related to Adderall misuse or abuse from 2004 to 2011.
+The Drug Abuse Warning Network (DAWN) as well addiction treatment centers in Illinois, witnessed a 650% spike in emergency room visits that were related to Adderall misuse or abuse from 2004 to 2011.
 There was a 100% spike from 2009 to 2011.
 Adderall is the brand name of the drug amphetamine-dextroamphetamine, which is a prescription medication fundamentally used to treat attention deficit hyperactivity disorder, also known as ADHD symptoms.

 Adderall works to enhance individuals struggling with ADHD focus and concentration levels.
 It is commonly abused in the following ways:

 The National Survey on Drug Use and Health (NSDUH) reported that there were 1.4 million nonmedical users who owned prescription stimulants in the month before the actual survey.
 College students are known to become more prone to abusing Adderall than any other demographics to “get ahead” or enhance their studies.